 - Set aside a certain amount each month.
 Even if it’s $25, that’s an extra $100 towards vaccinations or a crate after just four months!
 Automatic withdrawals from your checking into a savings account will save you from remembering.

 - Do extra work or odd jobs.
 Do you have a marketable skill that you can trade for a few dollars?
 Can you wash cars, walk dogs, or help a friend with his or her web site?
 Adding $50 here and there can get you to your savings goal faster than you’d think.

 - Give up another expense until your savings goal is met.
 Whether it’s fast food, coffee, an online subscription, or impulse buys at the grocery store, most of us can find a way to save an extra $5 or more each week by skipping those purchases.
 Remind yourself — it’s temporary, and for a good reason!

 - Sell something you own.
 Regularly clearing out stuff you no longer use is not only healthy, but can be profitable as well!
 List your used goods on eBay, or hold a yard sale.
 See if there’s a Facebook group that lists the stuff you’re trying to sell, and join.

 Is spending the money to get a high-quality German Shepherd pup worthwhile?

-After 18 years owning and raising German Shepherds, and helping other people with their GSDs’s behavior, I can say without hesitation that any money you spend on a good-quality pup from a reputable breeder is well worth it.
+After 19 years of owning and raising German Shepherds, and helping other people with their GSDs’ behavior, I can say without hesitation that any money you spend on a good-quality pup from a reputable breeder is well worth it.
 A German Shepherd with a stable, friendly temperament, in good health and properly socialized by a knowledgable breeder is priceless.

 The rest — making sure your German Shepherd is a terrific canine citizen — is up to you!
 But by investing up front, you’ll be motivated to continue where the breeder left off and have a fantastic companion to share with the world.